MadsAlbertsen/ampvis/README.md

 ## Changelog

+### 1.15.0
+#### Enhancements
+ - amp_heatmap: `order.y` now supports the input "cluster".
+Which will do basic hclust on the presented data and arrange it according to the clustering.
+ - amp_heatmap: The new options `min.abundance` and `max.abundance` can be used to limit the values displayed in the plot.
+This also impacts the new clustering option in `order.y`.
+ - amp_heatmap: `scale.seq` is now 100 by default.
+Hence, assuming that the data have been converted to a percentage.

 ### 1.14.0
 #### Enhancements
  - amp_ordinate: `plot.group.manual` can now be used to group samples independently on the `plot.color` option.